MicrosoftDocs/azure-dev-docs/articles/jenkins/configure-on-linux-vm.md

     ![The target library verifies that the build succeeded](./media/configure-on-linux-vm/successful-build.png)

-**Your Jenkins server is now ready to build your own projects in Azure.**
+1. Your Jenkins server is now ready to build your own projects in Azure!

 ## Troubleshooting the Jenkins solution template